 The Sculptillusion Gallery is a recent addition to Puzzling World, and it’s quickly become one of the most popular attractions.
 It’s a room full of optical illusions and visual trickery, and its sculptures are designed to fool your eyes into seeing things that aren’t there.

 The sculptures are made from various materials, including metal, wood, and glass.
 They’re arranged so that they create optical illusions, and it can be fun to try to figure out how they work.
 Some of the misconceptions are simple, while others are more complex.

 The Sculptillusion Gallery is great for seeing exciting and mind-bending optical illusions.
 It’s sure to baffle and confuse you, which makes it so much fun.

 2. Challenge yourself at The Great Maze

 The Great Maze is an attraction in the puzzle center in Wanaka, New Zealand.
 It is a giant maze made out of hedge walls, with four different paths to choose from.

 The maze covers an area of 1.5 acres and takes around 45 minutes to navigate; if you can’t finish the maze, there are emergency doors to escape with.

 Here are the levels of the Maze challenge in the Puzzling World:

 The Classic Challenge

 The Puzzling World maze challenge is a classic visitors have enjoyed for years.
 It’s a test of navigation and problem-solving skills, and it’s not as easy as it looks!
-The maze is full of twists and turns, and plenty of surprises are waiting for you around every corner.
+The maze is full of twists and turns, and plenty of surprises await you around every corner.
 If you’re looking for a challenge, this is it!